mneedes/wsbmc/README.md

    ```
    python3 ./wsbmc.py first
    ```
-5. Or, if you already know the IP address of the BluOS device (IPADDR is your device's IP, *e.g.:* 192.168.1.110):
+5. Or, if you already know the IP address of the BluOS device (IP\_ADDRESS is your device's IP, *e.g.:* 192.168.1.110):
    ```
-   python3 ./wsbmc.py IPADDR
+   python3 ./wsbmc.py IP_ADDR
    ```
 6. The following key-press commands are supported by the controller: